CalHenry/job-scraper-llm-comparison/README.md

 - The script runs very fast and produces the desired output
 - The script adapts to each file and processes it correctly regarding its specificities in the markdown headers
 - Extracts all the content for all the possible keys
-- Output is in CSV and/or JSON
+- Output as CSV and/or JSON

 ### Comparison between Polars and LLM results: